Blosc/bloscpack/README.md

 ## ∴ Changelog

+### ● v0.1.0     - Tue Jun 12 2012

+* Freeze the first 8 bytes of the header (hopefully for ever)
+* Fail to decompress on non-matching format version
+* Minor typo fixes and corrections

 ### ● v0.1.0-rc3 - Tue Jun 12 2012

 * Limit the chunk-size benchmark to a narrower range